Cancer immunotherapy: Types and categories

-Immunotherapies can be categorized as active or passive.
+Immunotherapies can be categorized as active or passive based on their ability to engage the host immune system against cancer.
 Active immunotherapy specifically targets tumor cells via the immune system.
-Examples include therapeutic cancer vaccines (also known as treatment vaccines, which are designed to boost the body's immune system to fight cancer), CAR-T cell, and targeted antibody therapies.
+Examples include therapeutic cancer vaccines (also known as treatment vaccines, which are designed to boost the body's immune system to fight cancer), CAR-T cells, and targeted antibody therapies.
 In contrast, passive immunotherapy does not directly target tumor cells, but enhances the ability of the immune system to attack cancer cells.
 Examples include checkpoint inhibitors and cytokines.

 Active cellular therapies aim to destroy cancer cells by recognition of distinct markers known as antigens.
 In cancer vaccines, the goal is to generate an immune response to these antigens through a vaccine.
 Currently, only one vaccine (sipuleucel-T for prostate cancer) has been approved.
 In cell-mediated therapies like CAR-T cell therapy, immune cells are extracted from the patient, genetically engineered to recognize tumor-specific antigens, and returned to the patient.
-Cell types that can be used in this way are natural killer (NK) cells, lymphokine-activated killer cells, cytotoxic T cells and dendritic cells.
+Cell types that can be used in this way are natural killer (NK) cells, lymphokine-activated killer cells, cytotoxic T cells, and dendritic cells.
 Finally, specific antibodies can be developed that recognize cancer cells and target them for destruction by the immune system.
 Examples of such antibodies include rituximab (targeting CD-20), trastuzumab (targeting HER-2), and cetuximab (targeting EGFR).

 Passive antibody therapies aim to increase the activity of the immune system without specifically targeting cancer cells.
 For example, cytokines directly stimulate the immune system and increase immune activity.
 Checkpoint inhibitors target proteins (immune checkpoints) that normally dampen the immune response.
 This enhances the ability of the immune system to attack cancer cells.
 Current research is identifying new potential targets to enhance immune function.
 Approved checkpoint inhibitors include antibodies such as ipilimumab, nivolumab, and pembrolizumab.